benjaminion/benjaminion_xyz/index.md

 ## The Main Things

+  - Since February 2024 I have been at [OP Labs](https://www.oplabs.co/), scaling the world computer.
-  - I am founder and product owner for the [Teku](https://github.com/Consensys/teku) Ethereum consensus client at [Consensys](https://consensys.net/).
-On joining Consensys in October 2017 I spent the first two years building the fabulous PegaSys R&D team before moving over to the product side to bring Teku to life.
+  - I am founder and erstwhile product owner for the [Teku](https://github.com/Consensys/teku) Ethereum consensus client at [Consensys](https://consensys.net/).
+I joined Consensys in October 2017, spending the first two years building the fabulous PegaSys R&D team before moving over to the product side to bring Teku to life.
   - I am writing the definitive technical book on Ethereum's proof of stake protocol.
 It's called [Upgrading Ethereum](https://eth2book.info/), or sometimes just "The Eth2 Book".
 At last count, around 135,000 words of my own, and 367 pages in the [PDF version](https://eth2book.info/latest/book.pdf).
   - I wrote 100 fortnightly editions of ["What's new in Eth2?"](https://eth2.news) in the four year run-up to The Merge.
   - My [greatest Tweet](https://twitter.com/benjaminion_xyz/status/1446516207159582743) (so far).
 My [least deserved Tweet](https://twitter.com/josephdelong/status/1708822183319855158).